 A website is the easiest way to share your nonprofit’s mission with the world.
 We don’t encourage judging a book by its cover, but...a visually striking cover can invite people to pick up a book and open it.

 A beautiful website will encourage visitors to explore it - which would mean more potential donors and members for your organization!
-This why you need to create a website for your nonprofit organization.

 Here are 7 design tips to spice up your website: